Why is it important to study modal verbs?

 – Explore the challenges that students face when attempting to master modal verbs

-Now that you should recognise the fifteen verbs and verb phrases that function as pure and semi-modals in the English language, this second lesson on modal verbs discusses both the usefulness and challenges of this word type in practice.
+Now that you should recognise the fifteen verbs and verb phrases that function as pure and semi-modals in the English language, this second chapter on modal verbs discusses both the usefulness and challenges of this word type in practice.
 Because it’s not possible to communicate effectively in the English language without frequently using such modal verbs, a student that wishes to become an effective academic should study this word type carefully.

 How are modal verbs useful?

 Because most of a proposition’s meaning is contained within a verb and its associated nouns, verbs are one of the most important word classes for speakers of English.
 The two sentences below, for example, demonstrate that a statement may be understood when all words other than verbs and nouns have been deleted:

 As a type of auxiliary verb, and one that reportedly accounts for fifteen percent of all verb usage, modal verbs are clearly an important aspect of language learning.
 From an academic’s perspective, while it’s true that modal verbs are used much more commonly in speech than in academic writing, modal verbs still allow the speaker or writer to express twelve useful functions.
 These functions, which may be divided into attitudinal and communicative types, are provided for you below: